The art walk.

 The Long Beach Art Walk is a project funded by the Arts Council for Long Beach that celebrates the vibrant arts scene the LBC has to offer.
 The walk comprises of 7 art filled city blocks lined with an eclectic atmosphere of music and fun.

-The LB Art Walk is located just a couple blocks away from the beach in the center of the East Village Arts District.
-The family-friendly event happens every 2nd Saturday of the month for a hip even you won’t want to miss.
-Join in on the fun and immerse yourself in a world of paintings, sculptures, performances, trades, and live music to stimulate all of your senses.
+The Long Beach Art Walk is located just a few blocks away from the beach in the center of the East Village Arts District.
+The family-friendly event happens every second Saturday of the month that you won’t want to miss.

 Long Beach Art Walk Location

 - East Village/Downtown Long Beach, CA 90802

 - Download the full Long Beach Art Walk Map

 - Open 5 – 10 p.m.
 Every Second Saturday